-As many people know, the pregnant body goes through many strange and mysterious changes — “WHERE DID THAT NIPPLE HAIR COME FROM?” — yet the post-pregnancy body is rarely discussed, except in the requisite Us Weekly and Life & Style covers featuring an airbrushed celebrity mom in a bikini, hand on hip: “HOW I GOT MY BODY BACK!”
+As many people know, the pregnant body goes through many strange and mysterious changes—“WHERE DID THAT NIPPLE HAIR COME FROM?”—yet the body after baby is rarely discussed, except in the requisite Us Weekly and Life & Style covers featuring an airbrushed celebrity mom in a bikini, hand on hip: “HOW I GOT MY BODY BACK!”

 Well, let me tell you, some strange and mysterious changes strike the body after giving birth, as well.
 And I think everyone should know it…